 Maintain an active liaison with The Manitoba Teachers' Society

-Engage, monitor and supervise staff and regularly assess staff performance;
+Engage, monitor and supervise the Executive Director, and regularly assess their performance;

-Be aware of the laws affecting the corporation and obtain necessary professional advice;
+Be aware of the laws affecting the Corporation and obtain necessary professional advice;

+Oversee the expulsion and reinstatement of members of the Corporation;

 Approve the remuneration of the auditor or accountant;

-Name committee chairs and approve committee membership.S
+Name committee chairs and approve committee membership; and

+Such other duties as the membership may determine at meetings of members.

-6.06 Removal of Directors
+7.06 Removal of Directors and Officers

+The Board may remove an Officer/Director, who has:

+violated the Code of Conduct;

+violated the Respectful Environment Policy;

+failed to fulfil the duties of the position;

+missed, without adequate cause, three (3) meetings of the Board; or

+requested to be removed.

-Subject to the provisions of the Act, the Directors of the Board may, by resolution passed at a special meeting, remove any Director from office and may fill the vacancy.
-The said resolution must be adopted by a vote of two-thirds majority of the Directors in attendance.
+Subject to the provisions of the Act, the Board may, by resolution passed at a special meeting, remove any Director from office and may fill the vacancy.
+The said resolution must be adopted by a vote of two-thirds (2/3) majority of the Directors in attendance.

-6.07 Vacation of Office
+The following due process is to be followed in the event the Board seeks to remove a Director/Officer:

+The Officer/Director must be informed of the pending resolution for removal at least one (1) month before the Board meeting at which the resolution will be tabled;

+The Officer/Director must be informed of the reasons for which the resolution will be tabled; and

+The Officer/Director must be informed that the are entitled to respond to the resolution at that meeting, by written submission beforehand or by appearing in person.

+7.07 Board Vacancies

+A Director ceases to hold office:

+automatically upon death;

+automatically when removed from office by a Board Resolution as outlined in Article 7.06 of these Bylaws;

-A director ceases to hold office upon death; or when removed from office by the members or upon loss of qualification for election as a director; or
+automatically upon loss of qualification for election as a Director; or

-at the time a written resignation is sent or delivered to the Corporation; or if a time is specified in such resignation, at the time so specified, whichever is later.
+at the time a written resignation is sent or delivered to the Corporation, or if a time is specified in such resignation, at the time so specified, whichever is later.

-6.08 VacanciesSubject to the Act, a quorum of the Board may fill a vacancy in the Board except a vacancy resulting from an increase in the minimum number of directors or from a failure of the members to elect the minimum number of directors.
-In the absence of a quorum of the Board, or if the vacancy has arisen from a failure of the members to elect a minimum number of directors, the Board shall forthwith call a special meeting of members to fill the vacancy.
-If the Board fails to call such a meeting or if there are no such directors then in office, any member may call the meeting.

-6.09 Action by the Board

-The Board shall manage the business of the Corporation.
-Subject to Articles 6.07 and 6.08 the powers of the Board may be exercised by resolution passed at a meeting at which a quorum is present or by resolution in writing signed by all the directors entitled to vote on that resolution at a meeting of the Board.

-A resolution in lieu of meeting is effective from the date specified in the resolution, but that date shall not be prior to the date on which the first director signed the resolution.

-Where there is a vacancy on the Board, the remaining directors may exercise all the powers of the Board so long as a quorum remains in office.
+Where there is a vacancy in the Board, the process set out in Section 6.03 of the Policy Manual shall be followed.

-6.10 Meetings by Telecommunication
+7.08 Virtual Meetings

-If a majority of directors consent, a director may participate in a meeting of the Board, or of a committee of the Board, by means of telephone or such other communications facilities as to permit all persons participating in the meeting to hear each other.
-A director participating in such meeting by such means is deemed to be present at the meeting.
-Any such consent shall be effective whether given before or after the meeting to which it relates and may be given with respect to all meetings of the Board and of committees of the Board held while a director holds office.
+If a majority of Directors consent, a Director may participate in a meeting of the Board, or of a committee of the Board, by means of telephone or such other communications facilities as to permit all persons participating in the meeting to hear each other.
+Consent shall not be unreasonably withheld.

+A Director participating in such meeting by such means is deemed to be present at the meeting.
+Any such consent shall be effective whether given before or after the meeting to which it relates, and may be given with respect to all meetings of the Board and of committees of the Board held while a Director holds office.

-6.11 Number of Meetings
+7.09 Number of Meetings